bessarabov/mac2mqtt/README.md

 ### PREFIX + `/command/sleep`

 You can send string `sleep` to this topic.
 It will put computer to sleep mode.
 Sending some other value will do nothing.

+### PREFIX + `/command/displaysleep`

+You can send string `displaysleep` to this topic.
+It will turn off display.
+Sending some other value will do nothing.